JoseMtnz/Project-Week-8-Final-Project/README.md

 As I mentioned before, the dataset was provided by a well-known hotel located in Central London, and is related to all the reservations (cancelled and not) for the year 2019.

-The dataset contains 54545645648 rows and 12 columns, and for each reservation we will have te following information:
+The dataset contains 54545645648 rows and 12 columns, and for each reservation we will have information related to the following topics:

+- Segmentation (sales channel, main client, country)
+- Date (arrival date, number of nights, booking date)
+- Caracteristics (rate per night, room type, number of people, meal)
+- And finally the reservation status (if it was cancelled or not) which will be the fature we would like to predict.

 ## Cleaning

 Describe your full process of data wrangling and cleaning.
 Document why you chose to fill missing values, extract outliers, or create the variables you did as well as your reasoning behind the process.

 ## Analysis

 * Overview the general steps you went through to analyze your data in order to test your hypothesis.
 * Document each step of your data exploration and analysis.
 * Include charts to demonstrate the effect of your work.
 * If you used Machine Learning in your final project, describe your feature selection process.

 ## Model Training and Evaluation

 *Include this section only if you chose to include ML in your project.*
 * Describe how you trained your model, the results you obtained, and how you evaluated those results.

 ## Conclusion

 * Summarize your results.
 What do they mean?
 * What can you say about your hypotheses?
 * Interpret your findings in terms of the questions you try to answer.

 ## Future Work

 Address any questions you were unable to answer, or any next steps or future extensions to your project.

 ## Workflow

 Outline the workflow you used in your project.
 What were the steps?
 How did you test the accuracy of your analysis and/or machine learning algorithm?